Skip to content

 Do we need an IT security audit if we already have antivirus and a firewall?

-Absolutely.
-Antivirus software and firewalls are essential components, but they represent just a fraction of your security posture.
-An IT security audit examines access controls, data handling procedures, staff awareness, network architecture, cloud configurations, backup integrity, and much more.
-Many of the most damaging breaches in the UK have occurred at organisations with standard security tools in place but overlooked vulnerabilities elsewhere.
+Yes.
+Antivirus and firewalls are important but they are just one layer.
+An audit checks access controls, staff awareness, cloud configurations, backup integrity and much more.
+Many of the UK’s worst breaches happened at businesses that had standard security tools but missed vulnerabilities elsewhere.

 Can Connection Technologies help with remediation after the audit?

-Yes — and this is one of our key differentiators.
-Many audit-only providers deliver a report and leave you to implement changes independently.
-Connection Technologies provides end-to-end support: from the initial audit through remediation, implementation, and re-testing.
-As a managed IT services provider, we can also provide ongoing monitoring and regular reviews to keep your business protected long-term.
+Yes — this is what sets us apart.
+Many providers hand you a report and leave.
+We support you from audit through to remediation, implementation and re-testing.
+As a managed IT provider, we also offer ongoing monitoring and regular reviews.
 Get in touch to learn more.

 Protect your business with a professional IT security audit from Connection Technologies.